sihwapark/topic-bubbles/README.md

   - The alpha range depends on real data values by finding the maximum and minimum alpha value from the data.
   - Mapped ranges for color and size and a scaling function are the same with the absolute range mapping.

-Through the 'absolute range' checkbox, it is possible to change a mapping mode.
+Through the selection of the 'absolute range' checkbox in the GUI at the top-right corne, it is possible to change a mapping mode.

 When a bubble is clicked, it expands its size morphing into a big rounded square and reveals words of each topic as a form of word clouds.